hihiz20/hihiz20/README.md

 ## About Me
-Hello there! 👋 My name is Hizkia Permata and I am a Computer Science major.
+Hello there! 👋 My name is Hizkia Permata and I am a Computer Science major studying in the United States, Virginia.
 I'm an aspiring researcher and educator with a passion for AI and problem solving to make a difference in society.
 I believe true innovation comes with working with a field not of my own but collaborating with people in different backgrounds.
 My work is driven by a passion to serve society through technology, research, and teaching.